-Launch photos from the Space Coast's Kennedy Space Center and Cape Canaveral Air Force Station.
+Launch photos from the Space Coast's Kennedy Space Center and Cape Canaveral Space Force Station.

 The John F. Kennedy Space Center

 ) is one of ten National Aeronautics and Space Administration field centers

 .
 Since December 1968, Kennedy Space Center has been NASA's primary launch center of human spaceflight.
 Launch operations for the Apollo

 programs were carried out from Kennedy Space Center Launch Complex 39

 and managed by KSC.